 Since medieval times ‘The Grove’ has been a special place.
 We don’t know when people first decided to settle in the place where Hawkwood now stands.
 We do however know that there has been some form of settlement here from very early times.
 This is not surprising as the house is on the South facing slope of wooded hills which form a semi-circle of protection from the North and open to the South with views of the escarpment and in the distance the Severn Sea.

-I can imagine the earliest settlers, whether farmers or monks, working hard to wrest a living from the land, and being rewarded by the well-watered gently sloping fields.
+We can imagine the earliest settlers, whether farmers or monks, working hard to wrest a living from the land, and being rewarded by the well-watered gently sloping fields.
 The freshwater spring close to the house has been pouring forth, without ever running dry, perhaps for hundreds or even thousands of years.

 Come and join us as we continue our journey, creating day by day an even more exciting history.